Stochastic maximum principle for sub-diffusions and its applications: Introduction

 \begin{enumerate} \item[1)] The L\'evy measure $\nu$ of the subordinator $S_t$ in this paper can be any L\'evy measure, finite or infinite.
 SDEs driven by such anomalous sub-diffusions can be used to model variety of situations such as bull-and-bear markets.
 Note that when $\nu$ is a non-zero finite measure, $S_t$ is a compounded Poisson process with positive drift $\kappa$.
 Thus ignoring the flat time duration, the arrivals of the flat time interval of $B_{L_t}$ (i.e., inactive time period) is Poisson and the length of the flat time durations are determined by the corresponding jump size of $S_t$ multiplied by $1/\kappa$.
 When the L\'evy measure $\nu$ is infinite, in any given time interval there are infinitely many tiny inactive time periods for $B_{L_t}$ but for any $\eps >0$, the number of inactive time periods larger than $\eps$ is roughly Poisson.
 When $\nu =0$, $B_{L_t}$ reduces to a Brownian motion.
 Thus the results of this paper extend the corresponding classical stochastic optimization results in a continuous and stable way: when $\nu=0$, they recover the corresponding classical results in the Brownian setting.

 \item[2)] In the typical case that the L\'evy measure $\nu$ is non-zero, the control problem is \emph{not entirely stochastic} as there are intervals on which the sub-diffusion $B_{L_t}$ is constant.
 On the other hand, these flat time intervals are random not deterministic.
 So the optimal control problem should have the mixed features of \emph{ deterministic} and \emph{ stochastic} controls.
+This is indeed the case as shown by the main results of this paper, Theorems \ref{T:4.15}, \ref{Necessaryconv} and \ref{T:5.1}.

+\item[3)] We establish a martingale representation theorem for sub-diffusion $B_{L_t}$, which may be of independent interest.
+It plays a key role in our study of BSDEs \eqref{y-general} driven by sub-diffusions.

-This is indeed the case as shown by the main results of this paper, Theorems \ref{T:4.15}, \ref{Necessaryconv} and \ref{T:5.1}. \item[3)] When studying the stochastic maximum principle, the adjoint equation are BSDEs driven by the sub-diffusion $B_{L_t}$, which have not been explored previously.
-We establish the existence and uniqueness of the solutions of such BSDEs in this paper. \item[4)] We establish martingale representation theorem for sub-diffusion $B_{L_t}$.
-This plays a key role in the study of BSDEs driven by sub-diffusions. \end{enumerate}
+\item[4)] When studying the stochastic maximum principle for systems driven by anomalous sub-diffusions, we need to consider adjoint equations \eqref{p} and \eqref{P}, which are BSDEs of the form \eqref{y-general} driven by the sub-diffusion $B_{L_t}$ with drifts involving both $dt$ and $dL_t$ terms.
+We establish the existence and uniqueness of the solutions for such BSDEs by the martingale representation theorem mentioned in 3) and the contraction mapping theorem.